cervand/moodtracks/README.md

-# moodtracks
+# moodtracks.app
-moodtracks is a small web application that gathers your favorite songs for a specific mood using Spotify's API.
+moodtracks.app is a small web application that gathers your favorite songs for a specific mood using Spotify's API.
 This project is meant to review my HTML and CSS knowledge.
 I also want to learn how to apply my API knowledge using Javascript

 ## 🖼️ Goal Mockup
 ![image](https://github.com/cervand/moodtracks/assets/95746489/52d0997e-bfec-440e-be41-57d9cb839819)